 I grew up in Seattle, but my family comes from rural Southern Illinois.
 My grandparents farmed and operated a grain elevator.
 Mom and Dad married as soon as Mom graduated from high school.
 Grandma and Grandpa pushed Dad to get an education, so Mom and Dad headed off to Southern Illinois University where Dad earned an engineering degree.
 He worked for McDonald Douglas and then, in 1962, Mom and Dad moved to Seattle where Dad joined Boeing.
 Dad worked long hours at Boeing but somehow found time to work as an accountant for a small business and earn two master’s degrees.
 Meanwhile, Mom worked long hours as a full-time stay-at-home mom taking care of my brother, sister, and me.
 Later, Mom worked at Puget Junior High School for a while and then earned an interior design degree and became a talented artist and gardener.

 I attended school in the Highline School District.
 After graduating from Tyee High School, I earned an undergraduate degree from Duke University, a graduate degree from Georgetown University, and a law degree from the University of Washington.
-I was admitted into the Washington State Bar in 1995 after which I worked as a litigator.
+I joined the Washington State Bar in 1995.
+Since then, I have worked as a litigator.
 In 2003, I founded The Barton Law Firm.
-In 2014, The Gerry Spence Trial Lawyers College ("TLC") admitted me.
-I refined my trial skills at TLC's twenty-four-day intensive trial-training course on Gerry’s ranch in Wyoming, and I continue refining those skills as an active member of the local TLC group.
+In 2014, I attended the Gerry Spence Trial Lawyers College ("TLC").

 I am committed to fighting for my client's justice.
 I remember a time when my family needed someone to fight for us.